Learn how to make superfine sugar with these quick and easy tips!

 Powdered sugar (or confectioners’ sugar) is what happens when you continue processing sugar past the superfine stage.
 At some point, it becomes powdery, hence the name.
 Most store-bought powdered sugars also have cornstarch added.

 Why use superfine sugar?

 Because superfine sugar has a finer grain than its more traditional counterpart, it will dissolve and mix more easily.
-This is useful in airy, delicate baked goods and desserts.
-You’ll often see it in recipes for meringues, souffles, macarons, puddings, and mousses.
+This is useful in airy, delicate baked goods and desserts with a lighter texture.
+You’ll often see it in recipes for meringues, soufflés, macarons, puddings, and mousses.

 It’s also sometimes used in more standard baking recipes.
 The texture of those baked goods may be a bit lighter and smoother by using superfine sugar.
 It’s also frequently used in cold beverages because of its ability to dissolve well without heat.

-My understanding is that superfine sugar (or caster sugar) is more frequently used outside the U.S. Still, it should be available in most grocery stores alongside the other sugars.
+My understanding is that superfine sugar (or caster sugar) is more frequently used outside the United States.
+Still, it should be available in most grocery stores alongside the other sugars.

 What can I substitute for superfine sugar?

 In most cases, you can use regular granulated sugar in place of superfine sugar.
 The texture may be a bit different, but you may not be able to tell the difference otherwise.
 While this substitution may work in some recipes, in others it may lead to an unpleasant grainy texture.

 A cup of superfine sugar has slightly more sugar than a cup of granulated sugar.
 Unless you’re using a large amount, that difference is fairly negligible.
 That means you can usually use a 1:1 substitution rate.
 Be sure to substitute by volume, as the weights of the two sugars are different.
 A cup of granulated sugar weighs 200g, while a cup of superfine sugar weighs 220g.